Improved Bounds for Rectangular Monotone Min-Plus Product and Applications

 \paragraph{Definitions} We restrict ourselves to integer matrices only.
 A matrix $X$ is said to be \textbf{monotone} if each row is a non-decreasing sequence and every entry is non-negative and bounded by $O(n^\mu)$ for some $\mu \geq 0$.
 When the monotonicity holds for the columns we call the matrix column-monotone.
 We also consider Min-Plus Product between rectangular matrices $A$ and $B$ of dimensions $n \times n^\beta$ and $n^\beta \times n$ for some $\beta \geq 0$.
 Define $\omega(\beta)$ to be the \textbf{exponent of fast rectangular matrix multiplication} between two matrices of dimensions $n \times n^\beta$ and $n^\beta \times n$.
 So $\omega = \omega(1)$.
 We focus on the \textbf{Rectangular Monotone Min-Plus Product} parameterized by $(\beta, \mu)$, which is the Min-Plus Product between matrices $A$ and $B$ of dimensions $n \times n^\beta$ and $n^\beta \times n$ where $B$ is monotone with non-negative entries bounded by $O(n^\mu)$.

-\paragraph{Results} Our contribution is two fold.
+\paragraph{Results} Our contribution is twofold.
 First we provide an algorithm computing the Rectangular Monotone Min-Plus Product in time $\Tilde O(n^{\frac{1 + \beta + \mu + \omega(\beta)}{2}})$, as stated in \cref{thm:fast_rect}.
 We remark that the algorithm directly generalizes the algorithm provided by \citet{chi2022faster} for the special setting $\beta = \mu = 1$ and that in that case one falls back on their results.
-Next, we detail how the result of \cref{thm:fast_rect} is used to improve running times of $M$-bounded SSRP, Batch Range Mode, $k$-Dyck Edit Distance, 2-approximation of APSP.
-Indeed in those applications the dependency on the Monotone Min-Plus Product is not direct but depends on some parameters that need to be optimized according to the new running time given by \cref{thm:fast_rect}.
+Next, we detail how the result of \cref{thm:fast_rect} is used to improve running times of $M$-bounded SSRP, $k$-Dyck Edit Distance, 2-approximation of APSP.
+Indeed, in those applications the dependency on the Monotone Min-Plus Product is not direct but depends on some parameters that need to be optimized according to the new running time given by \cref{thm:fast_rect}.
+Moreover, we explain how a small modification to the Batch Range Mode algorithm of \citet{batch_range_mode} allows using the (square) Monotone Min-Plus Product of \citet{chi2022faster} to obtain an improved running time.
 We also simplify and improve the running time for Unweighted Tree Edit Distance.
-The improved bounds are summarized in \cref{fig:table_applications}.
+All new bounds are summarized in \cref{fig:table_applications}.
 Additionally, we discuss one consequence of \citeauthor{chi2022faster}'s algorithm for the lower bound of SSRP algorithms.